vipulchinmay/vipulchinmay/README.md

 I'm a final-year Computer Science undergraduate and **AI Engineer Intern at Krignal Technologies**, where I design and ship LLM pipelines, multi-agent AI architectures, and RAG systems that power real-time content generation, tagging, and insight delivery for professional communities.
 My engineering foundation spans backend systems, distributed data stores, and full-stack product delivery, layered with a deep specialization in **information retrieval, learning-to-rank, and semantic search**.

 I care about the intersection of classical IR (BM25, TF-IDF) and modern neural retrieval — building systems that are not just accurate offline, but fast, scalable, and production-ready.
-AWS Certified Solutions Architect, and comfortable owning a feature from data pipeline to deployed API.
+Comfortable owning a feature from data pipeline to deployed API, with hands-on cloud experience through AWS's Solutions Architecture simulation and a growing set of Anthropic Claude / AI-fluency credentials.

 **🔭 Open To:** AI/ML Engineering roles · Search & Ranking Engineering · Backend/Full-Stack roles with an ML surface · Research collaborations in IR & LLM systems